 MD 30 through Manchester experiences increased travel times southbound in the AM peak hour and northbound in the PM peak hour.
-In the AM peak hour, speeds are lowest on the segment between MD 86 and MD 27, averaging 19 miles per hour and
+In the AM peak hour, speeds are lowest on the segment between MD 86 and MD 27, averaging 19 miles per hour and occasionally dropping below 10 miles per hour in the southbound direction.
+In the PM peak hour, speeds are similarly low northbound on the segment between Cape Horn Road and MD 27.

-Figure 5.27 Manchester Existing Traffic Conditions
+Figure 5.30 Manchester Existing Traffic Conditions